View semester dates

 Assessment and feedback

-Most of your assessment will be by formal examination.
+Throughout your degree you will be assessed through a variety of methods.
 You'll also be marked on regular problem exercises and laboratory work, coursework and formal report writing.

 Your MPhys Project makes up a large proportion of mark for your final year.
 You'll be assessed on your lab work and dissertation, and face an oral examination: all great preparation for continuing your studies to PhD level.